Martyrdom in Sikhism: History

 The later martyrdom of Guru Tegh Bahadur, who refused to convert to Islam in an effort to protect Hindu religious practice, is credited with making respect for freedom of conscience a key part of Sikh identity.
 The emperor tried to convert Guru Teg Bahadur to Islam hoping that it would be easier to convert his followers if he relented.
 The guru was executed because he refused.
 Experts stated that these events galvanized the concept of Sikh martyrdom in the sense that Guru Arjan's death brought the Sikh Panth together while Guru Teg Bahadur's execution finally gave Sikh martyrdom its identity.
 Guru Teg Bahadur's death provided the impetus for his son, the tenth Guru Gobind Singh, to impose an outward form of Sikh identity as well as pride in his father's martyrdom.
 To avoid fear and demoralization, he instituted a new Sikh order called Khalsa, founded on discipline and loyalty, and martyrdom became one of its foundations.
 Succeeding Gurus built on this new orientation, establishing a strong, self-governing warrior group.

+The Sikhs constructed shrines dedicated to their martyrs, known as shaheed ganj.
+Furthermore, invocations to the martyrs are known as shaheedi pehre.
+At least three sites at the Golden Temple commemorate teġ vāhī, one dedicated to Baba Deep Singh (martyred in 1757), another to Baba Gurbaksh Singh (martyred in 1767), and the last dedicated to those killed during the actions of 1984 during Operation Blue Star.